 The College Board Research Documents www.collegeboard.org

-The College Board created resources on this site to illuminate the connections between the core standards in the arts and other areas of education, child development, and with preparation for post-graduation.
+The College Board created resources on this site to illuminate the connections between the core standards in the arts and other areas of education and child development, and provides preparation for post-graduation.
 The following topics are addressed in their online resources.

-- The connection between the core standards in the arts and the development of 21st century skills (developed in partnership with P21).
+- the connection between the core standards in the arts and the development of twenty-first century skills (developed in partnership with P21)

 Opportunity-to-Learn Student Standards

 The national arts education organizations in dance, drama, music, and visual arts each provide approximately 20–40 pages of in-depth details regarding standards for curriculum planning, staffing, facilities, safety, and resources needed to support strong educational arts programs.